chanzuckerberg/miniwdl/docs/runner_backends.md

 3. Set the environment variable `MINIWDL__SCHEDULER__CONTAINER_BACKEND=podman` or the equivalent [configuration file](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) option `[scheduler] container_backend=podman`
 4. Test the configuration with `miniwdl run_self_test`

+If podman seems unable to pull Docker Hub images by "short-name": see [this thread](https://github.com/containers/podman/issues/9390#issuecomment-970305169)

 Limitations:

 * Without the aforementioned procedure to enable passwordless `sudo podman`, typical defaults require password entry after a five-minute timeout since the last `sudo` operation.
 This can cause confusion when test runs succeed because they turn over containers rapidly, but lengthy workflows fail in the middle due to this timeout.